William3Johnson/handbook.status.im/src/perks/laptops-and-devices.md

-# 🖥 Computers and devices
+# 🖥 Laptops and devices

 Having the proper setup is fundamental to ensure you can work comfortably to successfully deliver services to Status.
 We hold our principles dear and support you as a core contributors with some of the tools you might need  to succeed in providing services to Status using secure, decentralized devices.